Registration

 Please note: Make sure you have confirmed your choice on Parcoursup by the deadline.

-If so, you will need to wait until the day after your confirmation to register on the “Primo Web” application.
+If so, you will need to wait until the day after your confirmation to register on the “Primo Web” app.

 How do I log in to the “Réins web” app to re-enroll at UM?